-METALS-Zinc falls for fourth day as traders look beyond supply squeeze
+METALS-Zinc prices steady after plunge to 10-week low

 By Peter Hobson

+LONDON, Nov 28 (Reuters) - Zinc prices steadied on Wednesday as falling stockpiles and rising premiums for nearby metal highlighted a short-term supply squeeze, halting a slide to 10-week lows.

-Zinc, used to galvanise steel, has lost more than 6 percent since last Thursday’s close despite hefty discounts for nearby metal and falling stockpiles.
+Zinc, used to galvanise steel, had tumbled more than 7 percent from last Thursday’s close as traders anticipated an increase in supply and weakening demand from steelmakers.

 “There’s near-term refined market tightness but at the same time a very clear path towards softer conditions in 2019 given the significant build in concentrates inventories in China, improving smelter margins and a likely ramp up in production,” said Deutsche Bank analyst Nick Snowdon.

-“At the same time you see some softness in the galvanised steel sector,” he said.
+“At the same time you see some softness in the galvanized steel sector,” he said.

 Prices could fall to the low $2,000s and remain there until supply tightens again in the early 2020s, he added.